Our Seniors are Revolting

 “I . . .
 I don’t know.
 Maybe I’ll think up one later.
 How ‘bout I let you know?”

-“Not too much now, I just washed it.”
+“Not too much now, I washed it before you came.”
 Then she gets a tube from her drawer that’s slightly bigger than a toothpaste tube and squeezes jelly onto the diaphragm.
 “Spermicide,” she said.
 “Zaps those little buggers dead.”
 She moves it around slowly, like she’s fingerpainting in third grade.

 “All of them?”

-“Second to last step.
-You gotta make sure it’s in there right, sometimes it can slip a little.
+“Hope so.
+Oh, make sure you watch closely the first time she puts it in.
+You gotta make sure it’s in there right, sometimes they can slip a little.
 Those spermies are tricky devils, they’ll slither by they see a breach in the dam.”

 “They can see?”